azqanadeem/azqanadeem.github.io/_news/imentor-mentor.md

 award: false
 ---

-Serving as a mentor for the iMentor workshop! :woman_teacher:
+Serving as a mentor for the [iMentor workshop](https://sites.google.com/vt.edu/imentor/) at ACM-CCS. :woman_teacher: